makersacademy/news-summary-challenge/APPROACH.md

 ## Create Articles and Article models

-- This are needed in order to map data received from the api and display it on page
+- These are needed in order to map data received from the api and display it on page

-- Article model will have text and image properties as well as a getData function to retrieve the text and image
+- Article model will have _text and image properties_ as well as a _getText_ and _getImage_ methods to retrieve the text and image
+  - create article.js model
+  - create article-test.js model
-- Articles will have a list to hold articles and a method to retrieve 1 or all articles
+- Articles will have a _list_ property to hold articles and a method _getArticle_ to retrieve 1 article and _getArticles_ to retrieve all articles

-Rendering:
+## Rendering:

 - Home page will render all the articles
   - require the list of article objects